Guards (Singapore Army): Training

-To qualify as Guardsmen, enlistees need to complete the Guards Vocational Training, while officers and specialists will need to complete the Guards Conversion Course (GCC).
+Enlistees undergo nine weeks Guards Advanced Infantry Training while specialists and officers undergo four weeks of Guards Conversion Course (GCC) to qualify being a Guardsman.

-Guardsmen are trained for heliborne insertions into combat zones.
+Guards specialise in air assault and are trained for heliborne insertions into combat zones.
 They can do this either by rapid disembarkation while the helicopter is landing, or by rappelling from a hovering helicopter, or fast-roping straight onto rooftops.
 As landing zones may be hostile, Guardsmen train in various forms of combat rappelling.
-This may involve rappelling head-first.

-They also train for exigencies.
+This may involve rappelling head-first as they are also trained for exigencies.
 If, due to an injury they are unable to brace themselves against a cliff face, they may be required to rappel unconventionally, with their backs facing the cliff, or with a stretcher.
 Other methods include Australian rappelling.